Code-Institute-Submissions/dublin_intercambio/README.md

 hero image text on the home page and the contact form.
 So I madea a decision to swap the color of this text to the red within the colour scheme as that scored higher on the accessibilty tests and was still within the agreed theme.

+### Bugs
+There were a few bugs here and there that I found during the testing process, mainly to do with responsiveness which were fixed by editing the Bootstrap cols and/or adding media queries.

+However, there was one interesting bug that I debugged with my mentor.
+There was some white space below the footer in all pages.
+Both myself and my mentor were looking at the inspector to try to identify the style that was causing this.
+Initially we couldn't see anything, then I noticed a style was being applied from a style sheet called 'user agent stylesheet', it was adding a style of 'margin-block-end' so my mentor advised that I override that style in my stylesheet, which I did and it seemed to fix the issue.
+However after the call when I was validating my CSS, I initially got an error saying 'margin-block-end' doesn't exist.

+At this point I turned to the Slack community to ask for advice.
+A colleague in the community suggested I tried a simple 'margin' style rather than 'margin-block-end'.
+I did that and thankfully it addressed the issue and passed through the validator.

 ## Deployment

 To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/DonnaIB/dublin_intercambio), the following steps were taken: